 The truth is that a great many of these refractor telescopes are not horrible, optically.
 Most of them use glass achromatic (false-color-reducing) doublet lenses of long focal lengths and can produce some crisp images.
 The trouble is often in the accessories.
 Much ink has been spilled about the optical shortcomings of “hobbykiller telescopes,” but the actual objective lens is usually half-decent, if somewhat small.
-More important is the accessories, which tend to be low quality, and in the cheapest examples, they’re based on the deprecated 0.965” standard.
-Again though, much ink has been spilled about these accessories.
+More important are the accessories, which tend to be of low quality, and in the cheapest examples, they’re based on the deprecated 0.965” standard.
+Again, much ink has been spilled about these accessories.

 In these cases, even with telescopes using pretty poor accessories, the telescopes are still optically superior to what Galileo, Kepler, Messier, and Huygens had to play with, and each of them made some of the most interesting and important observations in astronomy.

 For a cheap instrument, somewhat poor optics can be forgiven, up to a point.
 Much more important in determining whether a telescope will remain a useful and engaging observing instrument or will stay unused in the attic is the mount.
-A wobbly mount, one which refuses to hold steady, which drifts or drops or sags, which shakes if you look at it wrong: that is the real hobby killer, and it is all too common in beginner telescopes of all optical configurations.
+A wobbly mount, one which refuses to hold steady, which drifts, drops, or sags, which shakes if you look at it wrong—that is the real hobby killer, and it is all too common in beginner telescopes of all optical configurations.

 Types of Beginner Telescope Mounts

 - Infinite Axis (Ball): Very rare these days, but very easy to use.
 These telescopes are mounted inside or atop a smooth ball, which rests in a cradle.
-Newton’s first reflecting telescope, and the infamous Edmund AstroScan, are examples of this sort of mount.
-The telescope can easily be moved to any position in the sky, there are no dead spots at the celestial pole or the zenith where it is difficult to track, and the eyepiece can be rotated to any position.
-This might be one of the easiest to use telescope mounts, but every commercial telescope ever built which uses this kind of mount has had some caveats.
+Newton’s first reflecting telescope and the infamous Edmund AstroScan are examples of this sort of mount.
+The telescope can easily be moved to any position in the sky; there are no dead spots at the celestial pole or the zenith where it is difficult to track; and the eyepiece can be rotated to any position.
+This might be one of the easiest-to-use telescope mounts, but every commercial telescope ever built that uses this kind of mount has had some caveats.

 Probably the majority of cheap beginner telescopes come on some variety of altitude-azimuth mount.
 Let’s look at some of the types and their pros and cons.

 - Photo Tripod Style: This is one of the most common types.
 The mount is essentially a photo tripod adapted to carry a telescope.
-It may be a little heavier and sturdier than a standard photo tripod and may be fitted to accept a vixen dovetail (As in the AstroMaster AZ telescopes), or it may be a cheap finicky thing which is screwed onto the telescope.
-The photo tripod style is marked by a handle coming out the back which is used to point the mount.
+It may be a little heavier and sturdier than a standard photo tripod and may be fitted to accept a Vixen dovetail (as in the AstroMaster AZ telescopes), or it may be a cheap, finicky thing that is screwed onto the telescope.
+The photo tripod style is marked by a handle coming out the back, which is used to point the mount.
 Some small telescopes and binoculars have fittings for a photo tripod, so a standard photo tripod can be used.
-This mount is inherently impossible to balance, but a good photo tripod will have knobs which can be tightened enough to prevent the telescope drifting when pointed high in the sky.
+This mount is inherently impossible to balance, but a good photo tripod will have knobs that can be tightened enough to prevent the telescope from drifting when pointed high in the sky.

-- Simple Hinge: Here, the altitude axis is a simple hinge which goes back and forth and may have a tension knob.
-These are awful, avoid them.
-They have the same balance issues as the photo tripod except worse, and they’re often built incredibly poorly.
+- Simple Hinge: Here, the altitude axis is a simple hinge that goes back and forth and may have a tension knob.
+These are awful; avoid them.
+They have the same balance issues as the photo tripod, except worse, and they’re often built incredibly poorly.
 Not recommended.
-Note: some hinge or photo-tripod style mounts might include a large counterweight to keep the telescope in balance.
+Note: some hinge or photo-tripod-style mounts might include a large counterweight to keep the telescope in balance.
 Though I can’t speak to the stability of those systems, they can at least be balanced to prevent drifting.

 By far the best mounting option for a beginner reflector telescope is a Dobsonian or a Tabletop Dobsonian.
-These mounts are almost always paired with Newtonian reflector telescopes (particularly good bang for your buck as they can be made cheaply with large apertures), but you’ll occasionally see Maksutov Cassegrains (or even, in amateur telescope making circles, Refractors) with a Dobsonian type mount.
-A Dob is a mechanically simple, elegant Altitude-Azimuth design.
+These mounts are almost always paired with Newtonian reflector telescopes (particularly good bang for your buck as they can be made cheaply with large apertures), but you’ll occasionally see Maksutov Cassegrains (or even, in amateur telescope-making circles, Refractors) with a Dobsonian-type mount.
+A Dob is a mechanically simple, elegant altitude-azimuth design.
 A lazy-susan mount provides the “all-around” motion, and a rocker box and simple friction-fit bearing provide the “up, down” motion.
-The bearings are simply Teflon strips, and the construction is made of wood or particle-board.
-They are exceedingly cheap to manufacture compared to any other mount which is worth using, and yet they are incredibly effective.
+The bearings are simply Teflon strips, and the construction is made of wood or particle board.
+They are exceedingly cheap to manufacture compared to any other mount that is worth using, and yet they are incredibly effective.
 A Dob allows you to simply grab the telescope and push it to where you want it, and it’ll stay there.
-Even at very high magnifications (200x, 300x), shaking and wobbling are manageable and the motions are smooth enough to track with.
+Even at very high magnifications (200x, 300x), shaking and wobbling are manageable, and the motions are smooth enough to track with.

-Full-size Dobsonians of 6” aperture sell for the same price as some of the Equatorial Mounted Tripodal offerings from big brands like Celestron, and will be easier to use with a better optical performance.
+Full-size Dobsonians of 6” aperture sell for the same price as some of the Equatorial Mounted Tripodal offerings from big brands like Celestron and will be easier to use with better optical performance.
 They have, by far, the best bang for your buck of any kind of telescope.

 There are basically two kinds of equatorial mounts: Go-To Forks and Half-Forks which are placed on an equatorial wedge (uncommon in entry-level telescopes), and German Equatorial Mounts.